Geometric Fluctuation of Conformal Hilbert Spaces and Multiple Graviton Modes in Fractional Quantum Hall Effect: Abstract

 \section{Abstract}

-We develop the microscopic theory for the emergence of multiple graviton modes (GMs) in fractional quantum Hall (FQH) fluids, and show explicitly these modes are associated with the geometric fluctuation of well-defined conformal Hilbert spaces (CHS).
-These Hilbert spaces are hierarchical subspaces within a single Landau level, each with emergent conformal symmetry and continuously parameterized by a unimodular metric.
-We show explicitly the multiple GMs originate from the spectral weights of the long wavelength GMP modes in each of the CHSs, corresponding to the quantum fluctuation of each of its metric.
-For different FQH phases, whether or not the spectral weight in a certain CHS is zero can be analytically derived.
-This leads to a number of statements about the number of GMs as well as merging and splitting of those modes, which we verified numerically.
-We also discuss how the microscopic theory can serve as the basis for the additional Haldane modes in the effective field theory description, and their experimental relevance to realistic electron-electron interaction.
+Neutral excitations in fractional quantum Hall (FQH) fluids define the incompressibility of topological phases, a species of which can show graviton-like behaviors and are thus called the graviton modes (GMs).
+Here, we develop the microscopic theory for multiple GMs in FQH fluids and show explicitly that they are associated with the geometric fluctuation of well-defined conformal Hilbert spaces (CHSs), which are hierarchical subspaces within a single Landau level, each with emergent conformal symmetry and continuously parameterized by a unimodular metric.
+This leads to several statements about the number and the merging/splitting of GMs, which are verified numerically with both model and realistic interactions.
+We also discuss how the microscopic theory can serve as the basis for the additional Haldane modes in the effective field theory description and their experimental relevance to realistic electron-electron interactions.

-Gravitons are hypothetical spin-2 bosons from the quantization of gravitational field, the existence of which has not been confirmed by experiments and remained one of the most interesting unsolved mysteries in physics\cite{dyson2014graviton, rothman2006can}.
-There also exist the analogous ``graviton modes" in the fractional quantum Hall (FQH) droplet, which is a two-dimensional quantum fluid of electrons subject to a strong magnetic field at low temperature.
-As a typical manifestation of the interplay between topology and geometry, the graviton modes are collective neutral excitations with spin-$2$, originating from the metric fluctuations emerging from the strong interactions between electrons\cite{girvin1986magneto, PhysRevLett.108.256807, Haldane2011}.
-While Lorentz invariance is absent in this $(2+1)$-dimensional space-time, these 2D graviton modes encode topological information about their respective FQH phases, and their dynamics lead to rich physics ranging from ground state incompressibility to the dynamical phase transitions of the low-lying excitations\cite{PhysRevLett.127.046402, wang2021analytic}.